interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 Generally, a user has to follow four steps to successfully verify a transaction:

-1. The user ensures that the Bitcoin block header, in which his transaction is included, is stored in the BTCRelay (see `storeBlockHeader`_).
+1. The user ensures that the Bitcoin block header, in which his transaction is included, is stored in the BTCRelay (see `verifyBlockHeader`_).
 2. The user ensures that the block has the minimum number of required confirmations (typically ``6``).
 3. The user prepares the necessary input parameters from the Bitcoin blockchain to call the ``verifyTransaction`` function.
 The user can receive these parameters from the `bitcoin-rpc client <https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list>`_.